After confirming your enrolment you will receive an email with your login details for Aspiring’s Moodle.

 Step 1

-Log into Moodle, go to http://aspiring.ac.nz/aspiring-online/ then click LOG IN button and enter the username and password that was given to you by email when you enrolled at Aspiring Language Institute Online
+Log into Moodle, go to https://aspiring.ac.nz/aspiring-online/ then click LOG IN button and enter the username and password that was given to you by email when you enrolled at Aspiring Language Institute Online

 Step 2